 Holland is a medium-sized city located in the state of Michigan.
 With a population of 33,742 people and 18 constituent neighborhoods, Holland is the 40th largest community in Michigan.

-Unlike some cities, Holland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Holland are a mix of both white- and blue-collar jobs.
+Holland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Holland is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Holland who work in office and administrative support (12.09%), food service (6.98%), and sales jobs (6.85%).
+There are especially a lot of people living in Holland who work in office and administrative support (12.49%), sales jobs (6.93%), and food service (6.90%).

-The education level of Holland citizens is substantially higher than the typical US community, as 30.35% of adults in Holland have at least a bachelor's degree.
+The overall education level of Holland citizens is substantially higher than the typical US community, as 29.49% of adults in Holland have at least a bachelor's degree, and the average American community has 21.84%.

-Holland is a somewhat ethnically-diverse city.
+Holland is an extremely ethnically-diverse city.
 The people who call Holland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Holland residents report their race to be White, followed by Black or African-American.
+The greatest number of Holland residents report their race to be White, followed by Asian.
 Holland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.47% of the city’s residents.
+People of Hispanic or Latino origin account for 24.49% of the city’s residents.
 Important ancestries of people in Holland include German, English, Irish, and Polish.

 The most common language spoken in Holland is English.
 Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).